 One influential voice in all this worker turmoil was that of the self-proclaimed labor philosopher Karl Marx and his financial and philosophical supporter, sustainer, and shadow Friedrich Engels (1840s-1870s).

-Marx asserted that those exploited workers should and inevitably would rise up and revolt against all of western society and overthrow the capitalist society completely.
-They could then seize the means of production from the bourgeoisie class for the good of the masses of the working class.
+Marx asserted that those exploited workers should and inevitably would rise up and revolt against all of western society and overthrow the capitalist system completely.
+They could then seize the means of production from the bourgeoisie class for the good of the masses of the working class by violence and force of arms.
 The proletarian workers would then operate the factories, and run them for the good of all of society, with all people working as they are able, and receiving equal shares of the benefits of production.
-The nominal benefits Marx included in his idealistic utopian communist society included:
+The nominal benefits of Marx’s idealistic utopian communist system included:

-This communist ideal has been roundly attacked by western economic writers and thinkers.
-In fact Marx’s utopian ideal of a perfect communist society in which everyone gladly shares all equally, is not very different from the voluntary Christian communalism described in the early chapters of Luke’s Acts of the Apostles, or of that which William Bradford describes the initial Pilgrim colonists doing in his venerable On Plymouth Plantation.
+This communist ideal has been roundly attacked by western market-price-based commerce supporting economic writers and thinkers.
+In fact Marx’s utopian ideal of a perfect communist society in which everyone gladly shares all equally, is not very different from the voluntary Christian communalism described in the early chapters of the Apostle Luke’s Acts of the Apostles, or of that which William Bradford describes the initial Pilgrim colonists doing in his venerable On Plymouth Plantation.

 However, the important and often overlooked difference between such volitional communalism and Marx’s communism is that Marx’s system is coercive and compulsory.